v4n134/controller-ocean-shadow/README.md

-# Custom Ocean Shadow Controller Overlay
+# Custom Controller Overlay
-This a skin for a controller overlay
+This is an ocean shadow skin for an Xbox One controller overlay

 ## Usage
 Create a new browser source in OBS and set the URL to the following: